landru27/drop-sort/README.md

 **Drop-Sort** is designed to be extensible.
 You can change group sorting rules, add your own custom groups, and even add new items (possibly for supporting mod packs or when new Minecraft versions are released).
 This is accomplished by editing a special JSON configuration file.

-If you unzip the data pack, and look inside the `source` folder, you will find a `config.json` file.
+In the `source` directory you will find a `config.json` file.
 Open this in your favorite text editor and you will find `groups` array, containing all the sorting groups.
 Example snippet:

 ```js
 "groups": {